 Analyze the effectiveness of government agencies such as the Federal Reserve System, the Consumer Financial Protection Bureau, the Federal Deposit Insurance Corporation and state banking departments in protecting the safety of the nation’s banking system and consumer interests.

 Formulate a savings or financial investment plan for a future goal (e.g., college or retirement).

-Topic 3: Using Credit and Making Investments
+Topic 3.Using credit and making investments